Fandom (website): Esports

 In 2021 the United States Navy hired Fandom to manage and promote esports tournaments and streams on Twitch.

+Fandom Games (YouTube channel)

+With Fandom's acquisition of Curse Media, the Curse Entertainment YouTube channel was renamed to Fandom Games.
+Fandom Games publishes Honest Game Trailers, which was previously published on the Smosh Games YouTube channel until Screen Junkies was acquired by Fandom.

 Past services

 OpenServing

 OpenServing was a short-lived Web publishing project owned by Fandom, founded on December 12, 2006, and abandoned, unannounced, in January 2008.
 Like Fandom, OpenServing was to offer free wiki hosting, but it would differ in that each wiki's founder would retain any revenue gained from advertising on the site.
 OpenServing used a modified version of the Wikimedia Foundation's MediaWiki software created by ArmchairGM, but was intended to branch out to other open source packages.

 According to Fandom co-founder and chairman Jimmy Wales, the OpenServing site received several thousand applications in January 2007.
 However, after a year, no sites had been launched under the OpenServing banner.

 Armchair GM

-ArmchairGM was a sports forum and wiki site created by Aaron Wright, Dan Lewis, Robert Lefkowitz and developer David Pean.
-Launched in early 2006, the site was initially US-based, but sought to improve its links to sports associated with Britain over its first year.
+ArmchairGM was a sports forum and wiki site created by Aaron Wright, Dan Lewis, Robert Lefkowitz, and developer David Pean.
+Launched in early 2006, the site was initially US-based but sought to improve its links to sports associated with Britain over its first year.
 Its MediaWiki-based software included a Digg-style article-voting mechanism, blog-like comment forms with "thumbs up/down" user feedback, and the ability to write multiple types of posts (news, opinions, or "locker room" discussion entries).

 In late 2006, the site was bought by Fandom for $2 million.
 After the purchase was made, the former owners applied ArmchairGM's architecture to other Fandom sites.
 However, Wikia had "dropped support" for the custom software innovations by ArmchairGM by January 2010.
 From September 2010 to February 2011, Fandom absorbed ArmchairGM's encyclopedia articles and blanked all of its old blog entries, effectively discontinuing ArmchairGM in its original form.

 The software powering ArmchairGM was incrementally open-sourced starting in February 2008 with the public release of the SocialProfile MediaWiki extension.
 This process was complete by August 2011, when the original ArmchairGM codebase (internally codenamed wikia-ny) was released in full.
-Since 2008 the ArmchairGM innovations, nicknamed "social tools", have been developed by volunteer developers of the MediaWiki community and they are available under the GNU General Public License, version 2 or later, which is a free and open source software license.
+Since 2008 the ArmchairGM innovations, nicknamed "social tools", have been developed by volunteer developers of the MediaWiki community and they are available under the GNU General Public License, version 2 or later, which is a free and open-source software license.
 The source code is hosted on the Wikimedia Foundation's web servers and mirrored to the popular source code hosting platform GitHub.